Firmament-Autopilot/FMT-DOCS/docs/README.md

 ## What is Firmament?

-Firmament (FMT) is an advanced autopilot system which is develop for Model-Based Design (MBD).
+Firmament (FMT) is an advanced autopilot system which is developed for Model-Based Design (MBD).

 The system is mainly composed of two parts.